Think Twice Before You Judge: Mixture of Dual Reasoning Experts for Multimodal Sarcasm Detection: Experiments and Results

 \subsection{Results on Biased MMSD Dataset}

-MMSD is a text-biased dataset, as demonstrated by \citet{qin-etal-2023-mmsd2}.
-This bias arises from the presence of strong textual cues, such as hashtags and emojis that predominantly occur in one class.
-Since text-only models do not process visual information, they can directly exploit these cues without interference from the image modality, often outperforming multimodal models on this dataset.
+MMSD is a text-biased dataset, as shown by \citet{qin-etal-2023-mmsd2}, due to strong textual cues like hashtags and emojis that predominantly occur in one class.
+Text-only models can exploit these cues without considering visual input, often outperforming multimodal models.
 For completeness, we evaluate MiDRE on MMSD.
-As shown in Table \ref{tab:results_mmsd}, the text-only LLM ChatGLM2-6B even outperforms existing multimodal models.
-Notably, traditional language models like RoBERTa perform on par with larger LLMs such as LLaMA2-7B and ChatGLM2-6B, further emphasizing the dataset’s inherent bias.
-Despite this, MiDRE achieves consistently better performance than all prior multimodal approaches by significant margins, demonstrating its robust reasoning ability.
-Moreover, the small performance gap between MiDRE and ChatGLM2-6B suggests that MiDRE effectively leverages strong textual signals while also integrating complementary visual and external knowledge.
+As shown in Table \ref{tab:results_mmsd}, the higher performance of RoBERTa over multimodal baselines highlights this bias.
+Nonetheless, MiDRE consistently outperforms all unimodal and multimodal models by significant margins, demonstrating robust reasoning ability.